zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-314_840.md

     - Post-mortems
       - Lists
         - [Prune List](https://docs.google.com/spreadsheets/d/1zIAjxo4mInwu2lChPasDL4OyizdnDh2h44L8yNhkMnU/edit?usp=sharing)
-  - TOPIC Se7en
-  - TOPIC Offensive Public Relations
+  - TOPIC Offensive Public Relations: Nuts and bolts
-  - TOPIC Defensive Public Relations
   - TOPIC *The 5 Basic Laws of Human Stupidity, and how to survive when such dominates the next era*
 - Hindi - N/A
   - _meta